Frequently asked questions

-For some offering plans, you can provision Watson Studio and Watson Knowledge Catalog apps in multiple IBM Cloud service regions.
-However, your projects, catalogs, and data are specific to the region in which they were saved and can be accessed only from your apps in that region.
+For some offering plans, you can provision Watson Studio and Watson Knowledge Catalog services in multiple IBM Cloud service regions.
+However, your projects, catalogs, and data are specific to the region in which they were saved and can be accessed only from your services in that region.
 You must switch your region to see the projects, catalogs, and data from that region.

-Which web browsers can I use with the Watson Studio and Watson Knowledge Catalog apps?
+Which web browsers can I use with Watson Studio and Watson Knowledge Catalog?

 You can use the latest versions of these web browers:

-Tip for Firefox on Mac users: Horizontal scrolling within an app can be interpreted by your Mac as an attempt to swipe between pages.
-If this behavior is undesired or if you experience browser crashes after the app prompts you to stay on the page, consider disabling the Swipe between pages gesture in Launchpad > System Preferences > Trackpad > More Gestures.
+Tip for Firefox on Mac users: Horizontal scrolling within the UI can be interpreted by your Mac as an attempt to swipe between pages.
+If this behavior is undesired or if you experience browser crashes after the service prompts you to stay on the page, consider disabling the Swipe between pages gesture in Launchpad > System Preferences > Trackpad > More Gestures.

 - Firefox ESR

 When you’re ready to upgrade your Watson Studio, Watson Knowledge Catalog, or Watson Machine Learning service, or any of the services that you can use with Watson Studio, you can upgrade in place without losing any of your work or data.
 You must be the owner or administrator of the IBM Cloud account for a service to upgrade it.